Up a hillside in the snow

 - Metallica and Megadeth each have one.
 Metallica's in 'Whiplash'

 - Megadeth's is in 'Rattlehead': "Thrashing to Megadeth".

 - The Low Millions take this up a notch with their song "Low Millions".

 - Freddie Mercury does it in Queen song "Crazy Little Thing Called Love" ("Ready, Freddie") and in his solo song "Mr. Bad Guy".
-All four Queen members are mentioned in "Invisible Man".
+All four Queen members are mentioned in "Invisible Man" from The Miracle too.

 - Counting Crows do this in A Murder of One: